 As you will have already noticed, Amazon is providing the marketing and sales platform, as well as looking after the storage, fulfilment and logistics.

-Your most important jobs as a third-party seller, are these:
+Your most important jobs as an Amazon FBA seller, are these:

 I won't lead you up the garden path here, the steps outlined above will take you time and effort.

-Sourcing your products to sell on Amazon often starts with searching on Alibaba to find out if there’s manufacturers and suppliers already making that product.
-You want to find out if there is potential to private label the product and how much it will cost.
+If you choose private labelling, sourcing your products to sell on Amazon often starts with searching on Alibaba to find out if there's manufacturers and suppliers already making that product.
+You then want to find out if there is potential to private label the product and how much it will cost.